 All medication will be kept in a locked box.
 We are not required by law to administer medication and only do so as a service to the guardian.
-(Whenever possible, for Before- and After-School Youth Development programs, please ask the school nurse to administer medicine needed before the close of the school day.)
 Only those Youth Development staff who are certified "Medication Administrators" may dispense medications.
 Please consult the on-site supervisor prior to leaving medication at the site in order to ensure all Department of Education paperwork requirements are met.